Painting your cabinets doesn’t have to be difficult, especially when you pick the best paint for the job!

 I’ve personally only painted furniture using chalk paint – and everything has held up perfectly – but I cannot attest to whether it will eventually chip or flake.
 Saying this, many bloggers love their Chalk Painted Kitchen Cabinets and the paint seems to be holding up very well.

 Full disclosure, I’ve used Velvet Finishes many times in the past and I’ve loved it.
 I’ve painted a dresser, rocking chair and my coffee table and the paint has never chipped or flaked off any of them.
 But I’ve never painted a kitchen cabinet.

 My friend, Jenna from Rain on a Tin Roof went as far as to use Velvet Finishes paint on her kitchen cabinets.
 She didn’t sand or prime, but did use the line’s deglosser.

 source: Rain on a Tin Roof

-So which product should you choose to paint your cabinets?
+So which paint should you choose for your cabinets?

 You have several options to help you decide what type of paint will be the best kitchen cabinet paint for you.
 Review your needs and determine which paint meets the most of them before applying your fresh coat of paint!
 Based on my research, I’d recommend using a high-quality paint that is specifically designed for cabinets and trim.

 At the end of the day, if you want a rock-hard surface that doesn’t show brushstrokes or roller marks, the professional level paints, in particular the Alkyds, are probably the best way to go for a long-lasting result.
 But many people have had success with other products such as milk paint and chalk paint.
 You can use these suggestions when painting bathroom cabinets, too.